 Let’s judge effectiveness on the ability of each variety to clamp down in place.
 Throughout the night, you might move, or shift, and your comforter might get tugged in different directions.

-For more “active” sleepers, the comforter grips can tend to come undone.
+But…for more “active” sleepers, the comforter grips tend to come undone.

 Both are effective, and stay in place for the average person.
 If you thrash around like an alligator while you sleep, clips will stay on, while grips might snap off.